MicrosoftDocs/power-pages-docs/power-pages-docs/configure/basic-forms.md

 >[!NOTE]
 > This method of securing forms would be deprecated soon.
 Therefore, it shouldn't be used.
 Use proper [table permissions](../security/table-permissions.md), and web role setup to provide access to users for any data instead.
 More information: [Table permission changes for forms and lists on new portals](../important-changes-deprecations.md#table-permission-changes-for-forms-and-lists-on-new-websites)

 To secure your forms, you must create table permissions that determine access and ownership of the records according to web roles.
-If a user lands on a basic form and does not have permissions, they will receive an error message.
+If a user lands on a basic form and doesn't have permissions, they receive an error message.
 In addition, you'll also see a warning when a form is configured with table permissions not enabled:

 "Table permissions should be enabled for this record or anyone on the internet can view the data."

 To enable permissions for a basic form, select the checkbox to **Enable Table Permissions**.
-For more information see [Create web roles](../security/create-web-roles.md).
+For more information, see [Create web roles](../security/create-web-roles.md).

 ## Basic form attributes and relationships